Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 He just never called me again.

-A perfect storm of misery that hit in one day. 💔
+A perfect storm of misery and heartbreak that hit in one day. 💔

 It took me two freakin years to get over that loser. 👿